norbert-s/SeleniumFramework/README.md

 In case there is docker installed then the tests are going to be run in a container

-Also a pipeline can be run by members of the project https://github.com/norbert-s/SeleniumFramework/actions

 with mvn test several command line parameters can be provided

 Those parameters all have a default value and are declared in the parameters section in pom.xml file